lakeinchina/librestreaming/README.md

 - Soft mode filter can be implemented by processing NV21 image array captured from camera
 - Hard mode filter can be implemented by rendering image texture captured from camera
 - Support pixel rotation and flip
-- Support encoding paramaters like resolution(depend on device), bitrate, etc.
+- Support encoding paramaters like resolution(depend on device), bitrate, etc
 - H264 profile is auto-adjusted on different device
 - Fast front/rear camera swaping without interrupt rtmp streaming

-### Soft Mode Filter
+### Soft Filter Mode

 - Color format is NV21
 - Create your own filter by extending BaseSoftVideoFilter